sator-imaging/CSharp-StaticFieldAnalyzer/README.md

 }

-// C# language spec allows to omit `Attribute` suffix but when omitted, underline won't be drawn [Description("No Underline")] public class NoUnderline { }
+// C# language spec allows to omit `Attribute` suffix but when omitted, underline won't be drawn
+// to avoid conflict with originally designed usage for VS form designer [Description("No Underline")] public class NoUnderline { }